arpit-agr/v3-arpit-codes/src/content/blog/testing-in-forced-colors-mode.md

 ## So why should we test in forced colors mode?

-As [Dave Rupert](https://frontendmasters.com/blog/you-want-border-color-transparent-not-border-none/#testing-forced-colors) mentions, “it’s worthwhile to test High-Contrast Mode just to support low-vision users.”
-Additionally, since forced colors mode “aggressively flattens and removes colors it has a knock-on effect of showing places where you’ve over-relied on color to make elements or states distinct, which is another accessibility error in itself ([§1.4.1](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color.html)).”
+As [Dave Rupert](https://frontendmasters.com/blog/you-want-border-color-transparent-not-border-none/#testing-forced-colors) mentions, "it’s worthwhile to test High-Contrast Mode just to support low-vision users."
+Additionally, since forced colors mode "aggressively flattens and removes colors it has a knock-on effect of showing places where you’ve over-relied on color to make elements or states distinct, which is another accessibility error in itself ([§1.4.1](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color.html))."

 ## CSS Properties affected by forced-color mode